lorenzo-campana/bpm/piconfig.md

 ### Arduino + Pi 16 channel multiplexer controller
 In this github repository you can find all the file necessary to create an EPICS application that can comunicate to an arduino in order to control a minicircuits [USB / TTL RF SP16T Switch](https://www.minicircuits.com/pdfs/USB-1SP16T-83H.pdf), a 16 channel multiplexer in two different modes:
--Manual mode: you can set the channel that you want to output -Automatic mode: you can select one or more channels and the arduino will continuously switch between them, after it detects a trigger signal. you can set how long a channel is selected as output (dwell time), how many times you want to switch between the selected channels (cycles), and the delay from the trigger signal.
+- Manual mode: you can set the channel that you want to output
+- Automatic mode: you can select one or more channels and the arduino will continuously switch between them, after it detects a trigger signal. you can set how long a channel is selected as output (dwell time), how many times you want to switch between the selected channels (cycles), and the delay from the trigger signal.